Chely Wright: Early relationships, closeted identity and breaking point

 Wright harbored the belief her sexual orientation was immoral and that her secret would kill her career hopes, as a result of her Christian upbringing.
 From early childhood, she resolved to never confide her orientation to anyone or to pursue romantic relationships with women.
 Despite her resolution against having sex with women, Wright disclosed in her memoir that, by her early thirties, she had had sexual relationships with two women.
 She had her first same-sex experience at age 19 — "it was the first time I'd ever had a girl's body pressed against mine"—and the affair lasted the better part of a year.

-From 1993 to about 2004, Wright maintained a committed relationship with a woman she described as "the love of my life."
-In her memoir, Wright uses the pseudonym Julia to keep her identity hidden.
+From 1993 to about 2004, Wright maintained a committed relationship with a woman she described as "the love of my life;" in her memoir, Wright refers to the woman with the pseudonym "Julia".
 She met Julia shortly after winning her first recording contract.
 The era of their relationship overlaps Wright's rise to chart-topping stardom.
-They maintained their relationship even though her partner subsequently married a man, and even while both women briefly had relationships with men.
+They maintained their relationship even though Julia subsequently married a man, and even while both women briefly had relationships with men.

 Before publicly coming out, Wright had heterosexual relationships with country stars Vince Gill (left) and Brad Paisley (right).

 In 1998, Wright had a brief relationship with country artist Vince Gill.
 The pair had originally met as artists both signed to MCA Records.
 Although the pair had developed a friendship, Gill was also developing an affection for Christian singer-songwriter, Amy Grant.
-At the same time, Wright still had feelings for her long-term female partner.
+At the same time, Wright still had feelings for Julia.
 Gill and Wright eventually split, but remained on friendly terms.
 In the last months of 2000, Wright began a relationship with country singer Brad Paisley.
 Even though Wright and Julia had moved in together earlier that year, and Wright admitted she felt no sexual attraction to Paisley, she recounted that "he's wickedly smart, which is one of the reasons why I made the decision to spend time with him.
 I loved Brad.
-I never had the capacity to fall in love with him, but I figured if I’m gonna live a less than satisfied life, this is the guy I could live my life with.
-If I’m gonna be with a boy, this is the boy."
+I never had the capacity to fall in love with him, but I figured if I'm gonna live a less than satisfied life, this is the guy I could live my life with.
+If I'm gonna be with a boy, this is the boy."
 She held him in high esteem and great affection in every way other than sexual attraction.
 In her autobiography she expressed remorse for how she treated Paisley.